grafana/grafana/docs/sources/explore/explore-inspector.md

 1. Open the Query inspector and click the **JSON tab**.
 1. Choose one of the following options from the **Select source** dropdown menu:
-   - **Panel data -** Displays a JSON object representing the data retrieved from Explore.
+   - **Panel data -** Displays a JSON object representing the data retrieved by the visualization from Explore.
    - **DataFrame JSON (from query) -** Displays the raw data result set without transformations and field configuration applied.

 ## Query inspector Data tab